CVanchieri/Portfolio/Tile3_AboutMe.md

 #### Favorite Quotes

-"You don't have to see the whole staircase, jsut take the first step." - Martin Luthar King Jr
+"You don't have to see the whole staircase, just take the first step." - Martin Luthar King Jr

 "The greatness of a man is not in how much wealth he acquires, but in his integrity and his ability to affect those around him positively." - Bob Marley